Elendrial/VolcanoRush/README.md

 - Improve the main menu to include instructions etc

 Other:
 - I tried to make the code organised, but it seems it's made it more of a mess.
-Sorry about that
+Sorry to those who look through it.